Rima-Murad/Gothic-Archives/readme.md

 ## How to Play
 - Click “Start” on the landing page.
-- Make choices to explore different branches (≥ 3).
+- Make choices to explore different story branches.
 - Optional: mention any puzzles, codes, or endings.

 ## Tech